onap/doc/docs/guides/onap-user/instantiate/instantiation/nbi/index.rst

   be created on cloud platform)

-ONAP SO prerequisite: SO must be able to find a BPMN to process service fulfillment (integrate VNF, VNF activation in SDNC, VF module
+ONAP SO prerequisite: SO must be able to find a BPMN to process service fulfillment (integrate VNF, VNF activation in SDNC, VF module)

 The choice of the mode is done by NBI depending on information retrieved in SDC.
-If the serviceSpecification is within a Category “E2E Service” , NBI will use E2E SO API, if not only API at service instance level will be used.
+If the serviceSpecification is within a Category "E2E Service" , NBI will use E2E SO API, if not only API at service instance level will be used.